 - Limited-service, flat-fee agents: These brokers provide a-la-carte services and support, such as MLS listing, home valuations, and help negotiating with buyers.
 The price of working with these agents will go up or down depending on the service level you opt for.

 With a full-service, flat-fee agent you get all of the amenities associated with working with a traditional realtor, which includes help with all aspects of your home's sale, while paying a fraction of the cost.

 Simply put, flat-fee real estate agents charge a set fee instead of a percentage-based commission.
 If you are selling a home, listing with a flat-fee realtor can result in significant savings.

 Across the country, the average real estate commission rate is approximately 6%, which is usually split evenly between the listing and buyer's agents who handle the transaction.
 With a flat-fee agent, you still have to pay a buyer's agent commission of around 3%, but instead of paying another 3% to your agent, you pay them a flat-fee — typically a few thousand dollars.

-* Example is based on a typical 6% commission
+Example is based on a typical 6% realtor commission rate

 Flat-fee agents can deliver the same level of service as traditional realtors, however, you should make sure you know exactly what your agent is offering before you agree to list your home with them.

 Some flat-fee brokers will only offer limited services, such as MLS listings, while others handle every part of the home selling process — these agents are known as flat-fee, full-service realtors.

 Why do agents agree to work for a flat-fee?